 — Jackie Robinson

 People experience a sense of impact when they see the difference their work makes, or when they feel valued for the contribution they make to the organization and its mission.
 A manager can help team members improve their engagement by showing them how their contributions are integral to the success of the larger team, the organization, and to the organization’s customers, clients, or patients.
-Taking the time to recognize the efforts and contributions of team members can also help them feel a sense of impact, not to mention a sense of connection and care.
+Employee recognition, taking the time to acknowledge the efforts and contributions of team members can also help them feel a sense of impact, not to mention a sense of connection and care.